navxio/pipr/README.md

 - Goal-to-task planning using a local or hosted LLM
 - Explicit project context grounding (README or pasted context)
-- Task proposals with estimates and provenance
+- Task proposals with estimates and optional provenance
 - Human-in-the-loop acceptance and rejection
 - Decision notes explaining _why_ proposals were accepted or rejected